-Carly Crist is a second-year law student from Des Moines, Iowa.
+Carly Crist is a third-year law student from Des Moines, Iowa.
 She graduated from Iowa State University in 2015 with a B.S. in Psychology.
 Carly interned with a criminal defense attorney and at Iowa Legal Aid before coming to UVA, and spent her 1L summer working at the Des Moines Public Defender’s Office.
-While at UVA, Carly has been involved with the Virginia Innocence Project Pro Bono Clinic.
-In her free time, she enjoys playing softball, watching college basketball, and trying out different wineries near Charlottesville.
+For her 2L summer, she was able to represent clients in court at the Alaska State Public Defender in Anchorage.
+While at UVA, Carly has been involved with the Virginia Innocence Project Pro Bono Clinic, the North Grounds Softball League, and The Libel Show.
+In her free time, she enjoys watching college basketball, and trying out different wineries near Charlottesville.
 Interests: Public Defense; Criminal Justice Reform; Prisoner’s Rights; Death Penalty.

 Amy is a second-year law student from Baltimore, Maryland.
-Before starting law school, Amy has worked at various non-profits specializing in defending those facing the death penalty, including the London-based charity Amicus, Pennsylvanians for Alternatives to the Death Penalty, and the Arizona Capital Representation Project.
-She also volunteered at, and now serves on the Board of Directors for, The Sunny Center, a non-profit based in Ireland that supports those recently released after wrongful incarceration.
-At UVA, Amy is involved in the Virginia Innocence Project and is working with Professor Rutherglen on a civil rights case involving prison conditions.
-Additionally, she is the Co-President of the Virginia Law Prison Project, and on the student boards of both the Law and Public Service Program and the Public Interest Law Association.
+Before starting law school, Amy worked at various non-profits defending those facing the death penalty, including the London-based charity Amicus, Pennsylvanians for Alternatives to the Death Penalty, and the Arizona Capital Representation Project.
+She also volunteered at, and now serves on the Board of Directors for, The Sunny Center, an Ireland-based non-profit that supports wrongfully incarcerated exonerees.
+At UVA, Amy is involved in the Virginia Innocence Project and a civil rights case with Professor George Rutherglen involving prison conditions.
+Additionally, she is the Co-President of the Virginia Law Prison Project, and on the boards of both the Law and Public Service Program and the Public Interest Law Association.
 Amy completed an Alternative Spring Break trip at DC Public Defender Services and her 1L summer at the Louisiana Capital Assistance Center in New Orleans.
 Interests: Death Penalty; Public Defense; Prison Conditions.

-Campbell Haynes is a second-year law student from Nashville, TN.
+Campbell Haynes is a third-year law student from Nashville, TN.
 He graduated from Dartmouth College in 2014 with a degree in Government.
 Campbell spent the next two years working as a Governor’s Management Fellow in the Office of the Governor in Tennessee.
-This summer, he worked at Justice for Our Neighbors, an immigration legal services nonprofit, and for Congressman Jim Cooper of Tennessee.
-Campbell is on the executive boards of the Minority Rights Coalition, the UVA Law Democrats, and the American Constitution Society.
+This summer, he worked at Jenner & Block in Washington, D.C. and for Kaplan, Hecker, & Fink in New York City.
+Over his 1L summer, he worked at Justice for Our Neighbors, an immigration legal services nonprofit, and for Congressman Jim Cooper of Tennessee.
+Campbell is the Editor-in-Chief of the Virginia Law Review, and has served on the executive boards of the Minority Rights Coalition, the UVA Law Democrats, and the American Constitution Society.
 He enjoys playing and watching basketball, reading fiction, and trying new food.
 Interests: Government; Racial Justice; Legislation and Public Policy; Climate; Election Law; Immigration; Domestic Violence.

-Zachary Ingber is a second-year law student from Greenlawn, New York.
+Zachary Ingber is a third-year law student from Greenlawn, New York.
 He holds a B.A. in history and political science from Brown University.
 Prior to law school, Zach received his master’s degree from the University of Cambridge, where he wrote his dissertation on Iran, state-sponsored terrorism, and terrorism financing.
 His interests revolve around the intersection of national security and the law, international trade and sanctions policy, and financial crimes.
-Zach spent his 1L summer at the Criminal Division of the Department of Justice, where he worked on international extradition matters.
-Interests: National Security Law; Prosecution; International Trade/Sanctions Policy.
+Zach spent his 1L summer at the Criminal Division of the Department of Justice, where he worked on international extradition matters and his 2L summer in private practice focusing on government investigations and criminal pro-bono work in the federal court system.
+Interests: National Security Law; Prosecution; International Trade/Sanctions Policy

-Courtney is a second-year law student from the suburbs of Phoenix, AZ.
+Courtney is a third-year law student from the suburbs of Phoenix, AZ.
 She graduated from Cornell University in 2015 where she majored in Environmental Engineering and minored in Music.
 After graduation, she stayed at Cornell to work for Facilities Engineering and the Campus Sustainability Office.
-This past summer, she interned at the regional office of the EPA in New York City.
+This past summer, she interned in the Environmental Enforcement section of the DOJ, and last summer, she worked at the regional office of the EPA in New York City.
+She is currently the Director of the UVA chapter of the National Lawyers Guild, and previously served as the president of the Virginia Environmental Law Forum.
 Courtney enjoys attending concerts, playing in concerts on her viola, and reading.
-Interests: Environmental Law; Human Rights; Government.
+Interests: Environmental Law; Civil/Human Rights; Social Justice; Government.

-Mary-Catherine Overcash is a second-year law student from Lincoln, Nebraska.
+Mary-Catherine “M-Cat” Overcash is a third-year law student from Lincoln, Nebraska.
 After graduating from Georgetown University in 2014 with a degree in Arabic, she resettled refugees for approximately a year and a half and then worked as Chapter 7 bankruptcy trustee’s assistant.
-Mary-Catherine spent the summer after her first year of law school working at the United States Attorney’s Office in Greenbelt, MD.
-Interests: Criminal Law; Prosecution; Immigration; Refugee/Asylum Law.
+Mary-Catherine spent the summer after her first year of law school working at the U.S. Attorney’s Office in Greenbelt, MD.
+She spent the summer after her second year of law school working at the U.S. Government Accountability Office in Washington, DC.
+Interests: Criminal Law; Prosecution; Refugee/Asylum Law; Procurement Law.

-Robbie is a second-year law student who grew up in Weston, Florida and attended the University of Florida, where he graduated with a degree in Criminology and a minor in Leadership Development.
-While at UVA Law, he has done pro bono work with the Legal Aid Justice Center, the Innocence Project, and the Public Defender Services for the District of Columbia.
-Robbie is the President of the Latin American Law Organization, a Peer Advisor, and a member of Lambda Law (the law school LGBTQ+ affinity group).
-During his 1L summer, he clerked at the Orleans Public Defenders.
+Robbie is a third-year law student who grew up in Weston, Florida and attended the University of Florida, where he graduated with a degree in Criminology and a minor in Leadership Development.
+While at UVA Law, he has done pro bono work with the Legal Aid Justice Center and the Public Defender Services for the District of Columbia.
+He has participated in the Innocence Project Clinic and the Criminal Defense Clinic.
+Outside of LPS, Robbie is a member of the Latin American Law Organization, Lambda Law Alliance (the law school LGBTQ+ affinity group), and serves as a Peer Advisor.
+During his summers, he has interned at the Orleans Public Defenders and The Bronx Defenders.
 Hobbies/interests include singing, Netflix, and dogs.
 Interests: Public Defense.

 Anna Purcell is a second-year law student from Watertown, New York.
 She graduated from NYU in 2014 with a bachelor’s degree in English, and then completed a master’s degree in English from Columbia University in 2015.
 Prior to law school, Anna worked as an investigator for a public defender in DC.
 During her 1L summer, she interned for the Colorado State Public Defender.
-In her spare time, she enjoys trail running, mountain biking, hiking with her dog, and cooking vegan food.
+During her 2L summer, she worked with the Richmond Public Defender’s Office under the Virginia Practice Certificate Program.
+In her spare time, she enjoys trail running, mountain biking, hiking with her husband and dogs, and cooking vegan food.
 Interests: Public Defense; Environmental Law; Animal Rights.

 Nathan is a second-year law student from Fairfax, Virginia.
 He graduated from Wheaton College in 2014.
 Last summer he interned at the Charlottesville-Albemarle Public Defender’s Office.
 He hopes to pursue a career as a public defender.
 Interests: Public Defense; Criminal Justice Reform; Criminal Law.